starkbank/sdk-dotnet/README.md

 Console.WriteLine(eventObject);
 ```

-### Get dict key
+### Get a dict key

-You can get PIX key's parameters by its id.
+You can get Pix key's parameters by its id.

 ```c#
 using System;